-I call it a Thai inspired dish because of the ingredients choice because, for example, Carrot is not a traditional ingredient in Thai cuisine.
+I call it a Thai-inspired dish because of the choice of the ingredients because, for example, Carrot is not a traditional ingredient in Thai cuisine.

 Of course, if you want to add a really classic Thai fried rice flavor then use jasmine rice only

 For the Curry powder, use Thai Curry powder or Madras Curry powder.

 There is a difference but of course, I tend to use the Madras curry powder more often in my food so I don't bother to buy or prepare a Thai version from scratch.

 The conventional curry powder fulfills the purpose of this recipe.

 Ginger Garlic paste is another important component of this Thai Pineapple Fried Rice recipe.